mlabs-haskell/godot-cardano/README.md

 At the momment, the demo runs on the *preview* testnet and was tested on *Linux, x86-64 PCs*.
 Support for others operating systems is coming in the future.

-## How to run the demo
+## How to build and run the demo with Godot

 ### Pre-requisites

 * Godot Engine 4.2: The demo runs on version 4.2 of the Godot engine, which you can download at the [official website](https://godotengine.org/).

-* The Rust toolchain: This demo uses Rust and therefore requires a Rust toolchain.
-  We recommend using the ubiquitous [rustup](https://rustup.rs/) tool.

 * A wallet with funds in the Cardano preview testnet: You can use any wallet you like, as long as it supports the preview testnet. *Take note of the seed-phrase of your wallet*.
 To get test ADA (tADA), use the [Cardano testnet faucet](https://docs.cardano.org/cardano-testnet/tools/faucet/).